 When we let our knee-jerk reactions run the show, we often miss out on the learning and the deeper truth of what is really happening.

-Coaching Inquiry: Where are your snap judgements or reactions getting in the way?
+Coaching Inquiry: Where are your snap judgments or reactions getting in the way?

 5. Encouraging Growth